APERÇUS: HISTORIES TEXTS CULTURES

 Katarzyna Lecky, Loyola University Chicago, klecky@luc.edu

-This series of books explores the connections among historiography, culture, and textual representation in various disciplines.
+This series explores the connections among historiography, culture, and textual representation in various disciplines.
 Revisionist in intention, Aperçus seeks monographs as well as guest-edited multi-authored volumes that stage critical interventions to open up new possibilities for interrogating how systems of knowledge production operate at the intersections of individual and collective thought.

 We are particularly interested in medieval, Renaissance, early modern, and Restoration texts and contexts.
 Areas of focus include premodern conceptions and theorizations of race, ethnicity, gender, and sexuality in art, literature, historical artefacts, medical and scientific works, political tracts, and religious texts; negotiations between local, national, and imperial intellectual spheres; the cultures, literatures, and politics of the excluded and marginalized; print history and the history of the book; the medical humanities; and the cross-pollination of humanistic and scientific modes of inquiry.